AdobeDocs/analytics.en/help/implement/aep-edge/mobile-sdk/overview.md

 >[!IMPORTANT]
 >
->An Adobe Analytics extension is also available in the Data Collection UI.
+>An Adobe Analytics extension is also available in Adobe Experience Platform Data Collection.
 If you install this extension, you do not take advantage of XDM or the Edge Network.